puppetlabs/puppet-instruqt-tracks/pe601-lab-1-2-develop-a-cross-platform-task/01-develop-cross-platform-task/assignment.md

       "private": true
     }
     ```
-7. In the same **tasks** directory, create a file for the Linux task metadata.
-Add the following content to the file, which provides a name, description, and privacy settings for the Linux task.
-Then, save the metadata file as  **backup_linux_logs.json**:
+7. In the same **tasks** directory, create a file for the Linux task metadata called **backup_linux_logs.json**.
+Add the following content to the file, which provides a name, description, and privacy settings for the Linux task:
     ```
     {
       "name": "Linux backup",